Mantis (Marvel Cinematic Universe)

 Mantis is a fictional character portrayed by Pom Klementieff in the Marvel Cinematic Universe (MCU) film franchise, based on the Marvel Comics character of the same name.
 She is a member of the Guardians of the Galaxy with empathic powers and is the paternal half-sister of its leader, Peter Quill.
-Introduced in Guardians of the Galaxy: Vol. 2 (2017), she is an alien ward of Ego with the power to control the emotions of people by touch.
-She is commonly depicted as having a naive and innocent personality.
+Introduced in Guardians of the Galaxy Vol. 2 (2017), she is an alien ward of Ego with the power to control the emotions of people by touch.
+She is commonly depicted as having a naive, innocent and somewhat aggressive personality as the movies go on.

-As of 2024, the character has appeared in four films: Guardians of the Galaxy Vol. 2, Avengers: Infinity War, Avengers: Endgame, and Thor: Love and Thunder, as well as The Guardians of the Galaxy Holiday Special.
-She will return in the upcoming film Guardians of the Galaxy Vol. 3.
+As of 2024, the character has appeared in five films: Guardians of the Galaxy Vol. 2, Avengers: Infinity War, Avengers: Endgame, Thor: Love and Thunder, and Guardians of the Galaxy Vol. 3, as well as The Guardians of the Galaxy Holiday Special.